Pirashan/OMSCS-Notes/CS 6603 - AIES/Module 03 - Fairness in AI and ML.md

 - Unsupervised, built just by reading huge corpus of data
 - Dimensions are projections along different axes

+Predict the context of a given word by learning probabilities of co-occurrence from a corpus.
+In theory, words that share similar contexts tend to have similar meanings.
+As such, instead of counting co-occurrences directly, we should be able to generate word vectors that can predict the context of a word based on its surrounding words by learning form a corpus of data.

+Continuous Bag of Words is a neural network that ist rained to predict which word fits in a gap in a sentence.
+For example, given the partial sentence "the student _ the exam", the neural network predicts that "passed" has a high probability of filling the gap.

+Skip gram starts with a single word embedding and tries to predict the surrounding words.
+Word2vec uses words a few positions away from each center word to predict similarities between every word and its context words.
+The pairs of center word/context word are called "skip-grams".

 ## Lesson 13 Bias In Word Embeddings

 ### Bias In Word Embedding